Spectral Evolution and Invariance in Linear-width Neural Networks: Abstract

 \section{Abstract}

 We investigate the spectral properties of linear-width feed-forward neural networks, where the sample size is asymptotically proportional to network width.
-Empirically, we show that the weight spectra in this high dimensional regime are invariant when trained by gradient descent for small constant learning rates and the changes in both operator and Frobenius norm are $\Theta(1)$ in the limit.
-This implies the bulk spectra for both the conjugate and neural tangent kernels are also invariant.
-We demonstrate similar characteristics for models trained with mini-batch (stochastic) gradient descent with small learning rates and provide a theoretical justification for this special scenario.
-When the learning rate is large, we show empirically that an outlier emerges with its corresponding eigenvector aligned to the training data structure.
-We also show that after adaptive gradient training, where we have a lower test error and feature learning emerges, both the weight and kernel matrices exhibit heavy tail behavior.
-Different spectral properties such as invariant bulk, spike, and heavy-tailed distributions correlate to how far the kernels deviate from initialization.
-To understand this phenomenon better, we focus on a toy model, a two-layer network on synthetic data, which exhibits different spectral properties for different training strategies.
-Analogous phenomena also appear when we train on conventional neural networks with real-world data.
-Our results show that monitoring the evolution of the spectra during training is an important step toward understanding the training dynamics and feature learning.
+Empirically, we show that the spectra of weight in this high dimensional regime are invariant when trained by gradient descent for small constant learning rates; we provide a theoretical justification for this observation and prove the invariance of the bulk spectra for both conjugate and neural tangent kernels.
+We demonstrate similar characteristics when training with stochastic gradient descent with small learning rates.
+When the learning rate is large, we exhibit the emergence of an outlier whose corresponding eigenvector is aligned with the training data structure.
+We also show that after adaptive gradient training, where a lower test error and feature learning emerge, both weight and kernel matrices exhibit heavy tail behavior.
+Simple examples are provided to explain when heavy tails can have better generalizations.
+We exhibit different spectral properties such as invariant bulk, spike, and heavy-tailed distribution from a two-layer neural network using different training strategies, and then correlate them to the feature learning.
+Analogous phenomena also appear when we train conventional neural networks with real-world data.
+We conclude that monitoring the evolution of the spectra during training is an essential step toward understanding the training dynamics and feature learning.